RenYurui/Global-Flow-Local-Attention/README.md

     |
     <a href="https://arxiv.org/abs/2003.00696">ArXiv</a>
     |
-    <a href="./README.md/#other-application">Application</a>
+    <a href="#Get-Start">Get Start</a>
   </b>
 </p>

 # Global-Flow-Local-Attention

 The source code for our paper "[Deep Image Spatial Transformation for Person Image Generation](https://arxiv.org/abs/2003.00696)" (to appear in CVPR2020)

-Our model can be ﬂexibly applied to tasks requiring spatial transformations such as:
+We propose a Global-Flow Local-Attention Model for deep image spatial transformation.
+Our model can be ﬂexibly applied to tasks such as:

 * **Pose-Guided Person Image Generation:**